- RMIT Saigon South

-Creative entrepreneurship: more and more graduates from the Bachelor of Communication (Professional Communication) are setting up their own creative businesses and companies in the fast-growing world of media and communication in Vietnam – and beyond.
+Creative entrepreneurship: Increasingly, RMIT graduates are setting up their own creative businesses and companies in the fast-growing world of media and communication in Vietnam – and beyond.

 - RMIT Vietnam focuses on student-centred learning, which puts you and your learning needs at the centre of our teaching practice.
 Teaching methods include face-to-face delivery, tutorial classes, workshops and industry seminars.
 Studio courses present a practical approach to learning where you’ll undertake project work based on real-world briefs and case studies.